 Unrealized Gains and Losses, How Do They Work?

-Unrealized gains and losses are the day-to-day increases or decreases in value of an asset, such as a stock.
-The asset has yet to be sold for cash, at which time the gain or loss will become realized.
-Unrealized gains and losses are often referred to as paper profits or paper losses.
+Unrealized gains and losses are the day-to-day increases or decreases in an asset’s value, such as a stock.
+Until the stock is sold for cash, the gain or loss remains unrealized, thus unrealized gains and losses are often referred to as paper profits or paper losses.

 Investors may hold on to unrealized losses if they feel the asset will go back up in value, or they may decide to sell to prevent further losses.
-They may also decide to sell in order to offset capital gains in their tax filings.
+They may also decide to sell in order to offset capital gains in their tax filings; capital losses can be used to offset capital gains.
 More on that below.

-(Note: This article is not tax advice; consult with a tax professional if you have questions regarding your taxes.)
+Note: This article is informative but not meant to be taken as tax advice; consult with a tax professional if you have questions regarding your taxes.

 Calculating Unrealized Gains and Losses